zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/monitoring-application-health/receive-alerts.md

 ## Email Alerts

-There are two ways to set up email alerts for an environment:

-* The Technical Contact can grant you the **Receive Alerts** permission in **Node Permissions**
-* You can select the **Email Alerts** checkbox yourself on the **Alerts** page
+You can select the **Email Alerts** checkbox yourself on the **Alerts** page to set up email alerts for an environment

-Both options for setting up email alerts are described below.
+Option for setting up email alerts are described below.

-### Node Permissions

-If you are the Technical Contact for an app, you can grant team members the **Receive Alerts** permission by following these steps:

-1. From [Apps](https://sprintr.home.mendix.com), go to the **Environments** page of your app.
-1. Click **Details** ({{% icon name="notes-paper-edit" %}}) for the environment for which you want to set up alerts.
-You can set alerts permissions separately for each environment.
-1. Switch to the **Permissions** tab.
-1. Select the checkbox below **Receive Alerts** for the user (or users) who should receive alerts.
-Your changes will save automatically.

-    {{< figure src="/attachments/deployment/mendix-cloud-deploy/monitoring-application-health/receive-alerts/receive-alerts.png" class="no-border" >}}

 ### Alerts Page